MrSkilless/Personal-Diary/README.md

 ## Installation

-1. Compile the .iss file into an installation program using the Inno Setup compiler.
-Then download the `mysetup.exe` file and run the installer.
+1. Download the `mysetup.exe` file and run the installer.
 2. Follow the on-screen instructions to complete the installation.
 3. Once installed, you can run the Personal Diary application from the Start Menu or the desktop shortcut.